mbloch/mapshaper/docs/development/raster-geotiff-support.md

 This document records the GeoTIFF, PNG, and JPEG support policy for the first raster implementation.
-It is intentionally conservative: import common rasters well, create editable working samples and usable previews, and document unsupported cases clearly.
+It is intentionally conservative: import common rasters well, create editable working samples and GUI display previews, export grid-derived SVG images, and document unsupported cases clearly.

 ## Decoder